-Letters of Support can come from anyone.
+Letters of Support can come from anyone and should demonstrate there is support for the project at the local community level.
 Only one (1) Letter of Support is required for a project, but additional letters are encouraged.
 Letters from Texas Congressional members, agency heads, and elected officials are most impactful.
-All Letters of Support should be submitted through Application Portal.
+All Letters of Support should be uploaded by the applicant to the Application Portal.
 A Letter of Support sent directly to the GLO or Land Commissioner may not make it into the project application package for consideration.

-See Appendix A for a list of the CMP CCAC members and Appendix I for Review Team members.
+See Appendix A for a list of the CMP CCAC members and Appendix B for Review Team members.